 Much sought after as a teacher and adjudicator, he is dedicated to the training of talented young string players.
 His students include prizewinners of international competitions, soloists, chamber musicians, and orchestra musicians in Australia, Europe, New Zealand, and the United States.
 He has served as a jury member of numerous international competitions including the International Violin Competition Sion Valais, at the invitation of Maestro Shlomo Mintz, and the selection panel of the Michael Hill International Violin Competition.

 He has held faculty teaching positions at the University of Otago (New Zealand) and the University of Oregon (USA).
 He was the founding director of the renowned Marama Strings Project at the University of Otago where he was Professor of Violin from 1998-2007 and founder and Artistic Director of the Queenstown Violin Summer School and Festival of Chamber Music (New Zealand).
 As an executive arts administrator, he has served as Manager of Artistic Planning for the Christchurch Symphony Orchestra and as Executive Director of the Portland Youth Philharmonic.

-He currently holds a faculty teaching position at the University of Portland, Portland, Oregon, USA.
-He maintains a private studio, an international studio via online video lessons, supporting students throughout the United States, Europe, the Middle East, and South East Asia, and frequently travels overseas for performances, masterclasses and teaching residencies.
+He performs with the Bodhi Trio and currently holds faculty teaching positions at the University of Portland and Pacific University.
+He maintains a private studio, an international studio via online video lessons, supporting students throughout the United States, South America, Europe, the Middle East, and Asia, and frequently travels overseas for performances, masterclasses and teaching residencies.